Size of the Public Service workforce, spend on contractors and consultants and the composition of the wider public sector.

 This section presents results on contractor and consultant expenditure in the Public Service and Crown entities and how it has changed over time.

-The Governments expectation is that by the end of the 2024/25 financial year there will be a reduction in operational expenditure (OPEX) of $400 million from the 2022/23 baseline.
-This baseline covers expenditure from departments, departmental agencies, Crown entities, NZDF, NZ Police and Māori Health Authority.
+The Governments expectation has been that by the end of the 2024/25 financial year there will be a reduction in operational expenditure (OPEX) of $400 million from the 2022/23 baseline.
+This baseline covers expenditure from departments, departmental agencies, Crown entities, NZDF, NZ Police and Māori Health Authority (prior to its disestablishment).

 $ change from baseline